GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 GARDEN SIZE MATTERS.

-Simply measure the size of your plot, decide where you want to place any furniture, garden border or any other landscaping feature (insert a link to our landscaping blog) and deduce how much room you actually have to plant.
+Simply measure the size of your plot, decide where you want to place any furniture, garden border, or any other landscaping feature (insert a link to our landscaping blog) and deduce how much room you actually have to plant.
 Make sure your plants get their own little space so the roots can spread out and absorb the nutrients and water easily.
 And the leaves need space too, so they receive ample sunlight to “cook” their food.
 Otherwise, overcrowding of plants will make them stunted and less healthy.

 How to select plants – HOW TO CHOOSE EVER-GREEN PLANTS?